isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-paint-over-rust/index.md

 ### 4. Choose the appropriate Metal Paints
 You can prime the metallic piece using any oil- or water-based primer such as Rust-Oleum - and this will also come in a variety of colors.
 Also, non-metallic colors such as hunter-green, in matte or flat sheens, may be utilized to make the metal, have that back-to-nature outlook.
-But for�galvanized metal, don't use�oil-based finishes since these pieces - instead use universal-bonding or all-surface (latex) primers.
+But forgalvanized metal, don't useoil-based finishes since these pieces - instead use universal-bonding or all-surface (latex) primers.
 The oil-based primers + zinc reaction may only make paint peeling.
 > See Also:
 > [Prevent Chipping on Spray-Paint metal](https://pestpolicy.com/how-to-keep-spray-paint-from-chipping-off-metal/)
 ## Conclusion
-Priming the metals will make the surface�consistent and smooth - and thus it'll be great for painting - with excellent paint-adhesion.
+Priming the metals will make the surfaceconsistent and smooth - and thus it'll be great for painting - with excellent paint-adhesion.
 But you'll require to brush the loose rust and peeling paint.
-Once, the surfaces are clean, you can now spray paint over the rusted metal using�Rust-Tough Enamel or the Krylon-Rust Protector.
+Once, the surfaces are clean, you can now spray paint over the rusted metal usingRust-Tough Enamel or the Krylon-Rust Protector.